hankxdev/hankxdev.github.io/_posts/2021-01-13-how-to-fix-enzyme-adapter-configured-error.md

 to the latest React and Node.

-The upgrading process was boring and straight forward, I just upgrade the dependencies and fix those broken changes in some dependencies, luckily most of them do need any chang.
+The upgrading process was boring and straight forward, I just upgrade the dependencies and fix those broken changes in some dependencies, luckily most of them do noe need any change.

 #### Problem
 But when I run jest test, there is an error popup in almost every test file: